taromero/latte/README.md

 #### How to use

-1. `npm install latte`.
+1. `meteor npm install latte`.
-2. `npm install chai`.
-For assertions.
+2. `meteor add practicalmeteor:chai`.
+Latte needs an assertion library, and I've been using ChaiJS.
 3. Write a spec anywhere in a server directory.
+You'll need an assertion library like `chai` or the `assert` module.
 4. Somewhere in the code (before loading the test files):
 ```javascript
   const latte = require('latte')
   Meteor.startup(() => latte.test())
 ```
 5. On the command line, run: `NODE_ENV=test LATTE_MODE=run meteor --once`.

+For examples, check `sample-app/`.

 #### Workflow